-This work in progress is part of my emerging collection of essays.
-Details on this effort and the first essay are here.
 This piece moves further into how culture shapes our our interpersonal concerns.
-[3,000 words]
+[2,900 words]

-I must have seemed slightly unhinged.
-I was in the middle of a long period of fieldwork and starting to appear irrational, anxious, and paranoid to outsiders.
+I must have seemed unhinged.
+I was in the midst of an extended period of fieldwork and appearing irrational, anxious, and paranoid to outsiders.
 Julien, a visiting Swiss vaccine researcher, joked that I might “go bush” if I was not careful.
 I was not losing my mind.
-Nor was I “going native,” a term describing ethnographers who entirely adopt or over-identify with the culture they are studying.
+Nor was I “going native,” a term describing ethnographers who adopt or over-identify with the culture they are studying.
 We laughed over dinner about such possibilities.

-I later realized that Julien was more serious than I imagined.
+I later recognized that Julien was more serious than I imagined.

-In the first months of living in Ghana, I felt that I lived an emotional life that was parallel to, rather than entangled within, Nankani concerns.
+In the first months of living in Ghana, I felt I lived an emotional life parallel to, rather than entangled within, Nankani concerns.
 This soon changed.

-While standing near a gathering of trees and a pile of rocks, one of few locations offering good phone reception, I explained to my family how I feared that people were trying to steal my data, particularly those close to me.
+While standing near a gathering of trees and a pile of rocks, one of few locations offering good phone reception, I explained to my family how I feared that people were trying to steal my data.
 I railed against imagined enemies sabotaging my relationships.
-I expressed concerns about being scooped or blocked by hidden researchers or journalists.
+I complained about being scooped or blocked by hidden researchers or journalists.
 These worries were upsetting.
 They were uncharacteristic.
-But they seemed relatively normal.
-Such interpersonal trepidations, I felt at the time, were legitimate and expected.
+But they seemed normal.
+Such interpersonal trepidations, I thought, were expected.

-It is one thing to know that these local idioms and heightened interpersonal attunements exist; it is something else to begin to experience them as your own.
+It is one thing to know these local idioms and heightened interpersonal attunements exist; it is something else to experience them as your own.

-This change conveniently arose around the time I started taking an interest in divination and observing diviners and their clients.
-In Northern Ghana, men communicate with their deceased ancestors through divination to make decisions, acquire knowledge, seek the cause of misfortune, identify deviance, and probe what is concealed or mysterious.
+This change conveniently happened around the time I took an interest in divination and observing diviners and their clients.
+In Northern Ghana, men communicate with their deceased ancestors through divination to decide, gain knowledge, seek the cause of misfortune, identify deviance, and probe what is concealed or mysterious.

 A man with a question or something on his mind goes to a diviner’s compound early in the morning when the spirit world is at its closest.
-He briefly greets the diviner and declares his intentions to divine by placing his offering of grain or money in a basket for the ancestors to accept.
-The session begins when the diviner calls upon his divining ancestors directly.
+He greets the diviner and declares his intentions to divine by placing his offering of grain or money in a basket for the ancestors to accept.
+The session begins when the diviner calls upon his divining ancestors.

 As the bakoledoore responds, the client interprets and narrates the ancestor’s reply in his own voice and then offers another question.
 For instance: